albar965/littlenavmap-manual/src/en/MENUS.rst

 Toggles the display of ILS, localizer, IGS, LDA and SDF feathers.

+Note that this setting also affects the ILS glideslope display in the elevation profile and can be used to force the display of the ILS slope for all approach types.
+See :ref:`show-ils` for more information.

 .. _view-show-gls-approach-paths:

 |Show GLS Approach Paths| Show GLS/RNP Approach Paths
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Toggles the display feathers for GLS, RNP and other approach types.

+Note that this setting also affects the GLS/RNP glidepath display in the elevation profile and can be used to force the display of a glidepath for all approach types.
+See :ref:`show-ils` for more information.

 .. _view-show-holdings: